901david/liri-node-app/README.md

 Commands Accepted:

-node liri my-tweets "<number of tweets to show>"  - This command allows you to choose how many of the last tweets you want shown. node liri tweet-this  - Tweets out a random phrase. node liri tweet-this "<tweet message>"  - This command allows you to send out a tweet from @scriptscrawler node liri movie-this  - Searches for a default movie and provides info about it.
+node liri my-tweets '<number of tweets to show>'  - This command allows you to choose how many of the last tweets you want shown. node liri tweet-this  - Tweets out a random phrase. node liri tweet-this "<tweet message>"  - This command allows you to send out a tweet from @scriptscrawler node liri movie-this  - Searches for a default movie and provides info about it.